KiandaBPM/KiandaBPM.github.io/getting-started.md

 ## Form designer

-Kianda form designer provides an intuitive interface where both technical users and non-technical users can quick build forms for a multitude of use cases.
+Kianda [form designer](form-designer.md) provides an intuitive interface where both technical users and non-technical users can quickly build forms for a multitude of use cases.

 The key components of the form designer are: